HWaiChan/anime-ml-webapp/README.md

 # anime-ml-webapp

 Simple webapp that uses the models in anime-ml repo https://github.com/HWaiChan/anime-ml.
-We can query similar anime shows using various shows such as Baseline, nearest neighbors (kNN) and matrix factorisation techniques.
+We can query similar anime shows using various techniques such as Baseline, nearest neighbors (kNN) and matrix factorisation.

 ## Architecture